ErikFortune/fgv/libraries/ts-json/etc/ts-json.api.md

     protected _mergeObjectInPlace(target: JsonObject, src: JsonObject, state: JsonEditorState): Result<JsonObject>;
     mergeObjectsInPlace(target: JsonObject, srcObjects: JsonObject[]): Result<JsonObject>;
     mergeObjectsInPlaceWithContext(context: IJsonContext | undefined, base: JsonObject, srcObjects: JsonObject[]): Result<JsonObject>;
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "IJsonEditorOptions"
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
     options: IJsonEditorOptions;
     // @internal (undocumented)
     protected _rules: IJsonEditorRule[];
 }

+// Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver
+//
 // @public
 export class JsonEditorConverter extends Conversion.BaseConverter<JsonValue, IJsonContext> {
-    constructor(editor: JsonEditor);
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver constructor(editor: JsonEditor);
     array(): Converter<JsonArray, IJsonContext>;
     // (undocumented)
     protected _convert(from: unknown, context?: IJsonContext): Result<JsonValue>;
-    static createWithEditor(editor: JsonEditor): Result<JsonEditorConverter>;
+    // Warning: (ae-unresolved-link) The @link reference could not be resolved: This type of declaration is not supported yet by the resolver static createWithEditor(editor: JsonEditor): Result<JsonEditorConverter>;
     // (undocumented)
     readonly editor: JsonEditor;